 A fundamental question in fluid dynamics: vorticity generation

 Is vorticity generation at surfaces a viscous mechanism?
 This is one of the fundamental questions in fluid mechanics, and it has a big impact on how fluid dynamics (FD) and aerodynamics are understood today.
-I posted such a question a few days ago in a Linkedin group called "Computational Fluid Dynamics" with about 28K members.
+I posted such a question a few days ago in a LinkedIn group called "Computational Fluid Dynamics" with about 28K members.
 Surprisingly, it has been replied to by 34 people so far (about 0.12%), which is actually more than expected, considering that most of the publications there do not get a single "click" (most of them for "likes").
 Do not be cruel, click on them!

 I suspect that this "huge result" is due to the controversial nature of the question, which has been simplified to reach a wider audience.
 According to public information, the participants come from universities to research centers, including both industrial and academic profiles.
 However, as in most democracies, every vote has the same value, regardless of their level of knowledge or experience on the subject.
 In the end, most members of the group should be able to understand the meaning of the words "vorticity," "surface," and "viscosity," at least in a vague way.
 This will also help us to get a big panorama, which is the main goal of such a publication.
 By the way, thanks in advance to all participants; in the end, the only thing that counts is the effort to find the right answer (if we can!), nothing else.

-A special mention should be given to some who chose the last option in the survey ("who cares, I just push buttons").
-First of all, they certainly have a sense of humor 😁 or maybe they just want to be ironic like I tried to be, anyway...In my opinion, sense of humor (but not all the kinds) is one of the most important things in life, even more than knowledge!
+A special mention should be given to some who chose the last option in the survey ("Who cares, I just push buttons").
+First of all, they certainly have a sense of humor 😁 or maybe they just want to be ironic like I tried to be, anyway...In my opinion, a sense of humor (but not all the kinds) is one of the most important things in life, even more than knowledge!

 Although such a test was accompanied by a short explanation of my perspective for answering this question, based on my research, which includes three peer-reviewed journal articles and an international patent application (which meets all preliminary requirements for patentability, according to the corresponding authority), the intention was not to change anyone's mind.
-In the end, such a format is not optimal to discuss such topics, but only to refer to my latest scientific publication [1], which could help to strengthen my point of view, which according to this test is opposite to the most voted option.
+In the end, such a format is not optimal for discussing such topics, but only to refer to my latest scientific publication [1], which could help to strengthen my point of view, which according to this test is opposite to the most voted option.

 Trying to answer a question with another question does not seem to be the best strategy to get an acceptable answer in any sense, but it can be useful to try to explain our perspective and to put the question up for debate, if not openly, at least as an idea to consider for future argumentation.
 One such additional question concerns the explanation of how vorticity can be generated on a solid surface in a non-viscous fluid.
-Such an explanation is oversimplified, but in the end it might help to show the justification behind at least one of the existing theories mentioned in the original post (Morton, 1984).
+Such an explanation is oversimplified, but in the end, it might help to show the justification behind at least one of the existing theories mentioned in the original post (Morton, 1984).

 Q: But how can such an inviscid phenomenon be physically understood?